Travel Easy - Finding Time when you’re limited to weekends

 Be a local tourist

 When you live in a place for a long time it’s easy to say, “I’ll visit that later” or “I went as a kid but haven’t been recently” about local attractions.
 Plan a day or two and explore the area you’re already in.
-It’s also convenient as it doesn’t take up travel time to get to your destination.
+Check out local museums, sometimes they have displays and exhibitions from international museums at certain times of the year.
+Try a new restaurant or bar, go to the local festivals and fairs, spend a day relaxing at a beach, pool, or lake.
+It’s also convenient to stay local as it doesn’t take up travel time to get to your destination.
 You’re already there!
 You can make it feel like more of a vacation or trip if you stay a night or two at a local hotel.

 Take a road trip